Logo of Window Rank

 When evaluating windows, pay close attention to these key ratings:

 • Solar Heat Gain Coefficient (SHGC): Indicates how much solar radiation (heat) passes through the glass.
-A lower SHGC is better for blocking summer heat gain, while a slightly higher one can be beneficial for passive solar heating in winter4.
+A lower SHGC is better for blocking summer heat gain, while a slightly higher one can be beneficial for passive solar heating in winter.

 The glass package is the heart of efficiency.
 Double-pane windows with a low-emissivity (low-E) coating and argon gas fill are the standard for good performance.
-The low-E coating reflects infrared heat, and the argon gas provides better insulation than air alone7.
-For maximum protection against Warren's cold, triple-pane windows add an extra layer of glass and gas, offering the highest insulation value, though at a higher upfront cost6.
+The low-E coating reflects infrared heat, and the argon gas provides better insulation than air alone.
+For maximum protection against Warren's cold, triple-pane windows add an extra layer of glass and gas, offering the highest insulation value, though at a higher upfront cost.

 Choosing the Right Frame Material